cloudspaceacademy/cloudspace-workshop/docs/serverless-on-aws.md

-# Lambda and S3 Events DEMO
+# Lambda and S3 Events

 ![alt text](assets/images/aws-lambda-s3/lambda-s3-1.png)

+Creation of an event-driven image processing pipeline using two S3 buckets and a lambda function.
 <!-- ![alt text](assets/images/aws-lambda-s3/lambda-s3-2.png) -->

 <!-- # Video Guides for this Mini Project -->